-- Print with Google® ChromeTM inOS printing solution. - Print from Google Chrome using the HP Print for Chrome app.
+- Print with Google[®] ChromeTM inOS printing solution. - Print from Google Chrome using the HP Print for Chrome app. - NOTE: If you use HP Print for Chrome, you cannot register the printer with the Google Chrome inOS printing solution.

-Printing with Google Chrome in OS printing solution
+Printing with Google Chrome inOS printing solution

-The Google Chrome in OS printing solution is a built-in printing solution for Chromebooks.
+The Google Chrome inOS printing solution is a built-in printing solution for Chromebooks.
 HP printers produced in 2017 and later are supported automatically.
 For more information, see the Google Chrome website.

 - 1. Go to https://support.google.com/chrome. - 2.
-Select the search icon, type set up printer, and then select Set up printer. - NOTE: Do not press enter. - Follow the on-screen instructions.
+Select the search icon, type set up printer, and then select Set up printer. - NOTE: Do not press enter. - 3.
+Follow the on-screen instructions.